xenocrat/HTTPHeader/README.md

 ### `HTTPHeader::Sec_Fetch_Dest($string = null)`

-Returns a directive, or `null` if the value is invalid.
+Returns a directive, or `null` if the field value is invalid.

 ### `HTTPHeader::Sec_Fetch_Mode($string = null)`

-Returns a directive, or `null` if the value is invalid.
+Returns a directive, or `null` if the field value is invalid.

 ### `HTTPHeader::Sec_Fetch_Site($string = null)`

-Returns a directive, or `null` if the value is invalid.
+Returns a directive, or `null` if the field value is invalid.

 ### `HTTPHeader::Sec_Fetch_User($string = null)`